memoz/acd-scripts/README_EN.md

 Default setting is hours=8 ie. UTC+8.
 Change it accordingly.

 ## Subsequent usage
-Save packer.sh and savetree.py in a convenient place outside the target directory such as home directory.
+Save packer.sh and savetree.py in a convenient place outside the target directory, such as home directory.
 Make sure the home partition has enough free space for the archive and recovery files.
 ### Normal uploading
 ```
 packer.sh directory_name
 ```

-### Start from certain step
+### Start from a certain step
 There are 4 steps: pack, test, par2 and upload.
 ```
 packer.sh directory_name continue-from-test
 ```

-### Auto check for start step
+### Auto check for start steps
-This function reads the "status" field from the database.
-So it's rather weak.
+This function reads the "status" field from the database, so it's rather weak.
 See known issues.
 ```
 packer.sh directory_name auto-recover
 ```